 Hold down the Command key and press - to decrease the text/zoom

-These are some of the accessibility and usability guidelines taken into account when developing the site:
+We have taken the following accessibility and usability guidelines into consideration when developing the site:

 - providing simple, consistent site navigation

-- using style sheets for visual layout, so that content is readable without style sheets or with a different style applied by your own browser set up
+- using style sheets for visual layout, the content can still be read with style sheets turned off or with a different style applied by your own browser set-up

 - using an easy-to-read font type